-church, the Protestant Reformation, the Puritan era, the Great Awakening, 19th century philanthropy and reform, and missions will all be considered.
+CS 500 Word and Witness in the Workplace......
+3 Hours A study of the nature of God's revelation, given through Scripture, in order to apply it as followers of Christ in fulfillment of the Great Commission in the workplace and the world.
+This course will be offered as a pass/fail course without the option to enroll in the course for a letter grade.
+Students will receive a "S" for Satisfactory (60% or higher) or a "U" Unsatisfactory (59% or lower).
+Introduces the grammatical-historical method of interpretation with a focus on author-centered interpretation.
+Attention will be given to practical methodology and we will examine genre, figures of speech, historical backgrounds, word studies, grammar and syntax, and resources for Bible study.
+CS 520: Women in Church History.......
+3 Hours This course is a survey of women in the history of the church.
+Beginning with a review of the Bible's treatment of women and their role in the church, the course will examine chronologically the position and contributions of women in the history of the church as well as leading Christian women of different eras.
+Women's roles in the early church, the medieval church, the Protestant Reformation, the Puritan era, the Great Awakening, 19th century philanthropy and reform, and missions will all be considered.
 The course will conclude with an examination of the recent gender debates in the church.
-CS 521: Ministry to Women and Young Women ......
-3 Hours This "how to" course will provide a study of the biblical basis for ministry to women and teenage girls and essentials for developing and implementing such ministries in the local church setting.
+CS 521: Ministry to Women and Young Women 3 Hours This "how to" course will provide a study of the biblical basis for ministry to women and teenage girls and essentials for developing and implementing such ministries in the local church setting.
 This course will provide a study of the various issues facing the church in reaching, teaching, and ministering to women and girls.
-CS 522: Biblical Theology of Womanhood in the TaNaKh .......
-3 Hours An amplified and comprehensive study of womanhood in the Old Testament in order to establish the foundation for systematizing a consistent and non-contradictory pattern and plan for biblical womanhood throughout the generations and especially for the present era.
+CS 522: Biblical Theology of Womanhood in the TaNaKh 3 Hours An amplified and comprehensive study of womanhood in the Old Testament in order to establish the foundation for systematizing a consistent and non-contradictory pattern and plan for biblical womanhood throughout the generations and especially for the present era.
 Baptist history to the present.
 Development of basic doctrine and polity will be discussed, as well as historically important Baptist men and women.
-CS 531: History of Christianity ......
-3 Hours A survey of history of Christianity from the New Testament period to today.
+CS 531: History of Christianity 3 Hours A survey of history of Christianity from the New Testament period to today.
 This survey course will give special attention to the origins, biographies, and theological distinctives of those events and personalities that shaped the development of Christianity throughout this 2000-year span.
 A systematic study of the biblical doctrines of Revelation, God, and Man.
 A systematic study of the biblical doctrines of Christ, Salvation, the Holy Spirit, the Church, and Last Things.
 A systematic study of the doctrine of Revelation, focusing on the inspiration, inerrancy, and authority of Scripture.
-Addresses the theology of the Free Church tradition, especially its relationship to the state, congregational polity, revivalism, and public invitations.
+Addresses the theology of the Free Church tradition, especially its relationship to the state, congregational polity, revivalism, and public invitations

 CS 551: Ministry Administration & Leadership.......
-3 Hours Surveys the principles of effective business administration in ministry, the elements of a business meeting, Roberts Rules of Order, tax and legal issues, leadership principles, and conflict resolution.
-CS 600: Feminist Theology ......
-3 Hours A study of the foundations of different waves of American Feminism, the historical movement and its message, including its impact on secular culture as well as the contemporary church and evangelical theology.
-CS 601: Text-Driven Communication for Women .......
-3 Hours This course is designed to give students an understanding of woman-to-woman verbal and nonverbal communication with emphasis on public speaking and especially on biblical exposition.
-Basic principles of communication will be studied including: the formation of a central idea, message structure, support material, delivery, and application.
-The students will be given the opportunity to improve their ability in communicating God's Word by learning and practicing skills necessary in preparing and delivering messages that are true to God's Word, clear, interesting, and applicable.
-CS 602: Biblical Theology of Womanhood in NT......
-3 Hours An amplified and comprehensive study of womanhood in the New Testament in order to establish the foundation for systemizing a consistent and non-contradictory pattern and plan for biblical womanhood throughout the generations and especially for the present era.
+3 Hours

+Surveys the principles of effective business administration in ministry, the elements of a business meeting, Roberts Rules of Order, tax and legal issues, leadership principles, and conflict resolution.